rockysnow7/rockysnow7.github.io/posts/misc/epq.md

 [^1]: El Ajedrecista was an automaton capable of playing three-piece endgames perfectly: [https://en.wikipedia.org/wiki/El_Ajedrecista](https://en.wikipedia.org/wiki/El_Ajedrecista).
 [^2]: The minimax search builds a *search tree*, and so to remove positions we must *prune* the tree.
 [^3]: An algorithm is just a set of instructions which, when completed, gives some result.
 For example, a cake recipe is an algorithm for making cake.
+[^4]: A chess player's (or engine's) rating is a number representing how good they are – a beginner tends to have a rating of around 1300 points, whereas the current world chess champion has a rating of around 3000 points.